Posted 5 years ago by Tracy

 Although there is some overlap between the work of accountants and bookkeepers, most business owners can benefit from using both a bookkeeper and an accountant to manage their business’ financial affairs.

-Generally, many small business owners find that they can manage their finances themselves during the initial stages and feel comfortable using cloud-based accounting systems, such as the one offered by AccountsPortal, which offers real-time reporting and is accredited by the Institute of Certified Bookkeepers, the world's largest bookkeeping institute.
+Generally, many small business owners find that they can manage their finances themselves during the initial stages and feel comfortable using cloud-based accounting systems, such AccountsPortal, which offers real-time reporting and is accredited by the Institute of Certified Bookkeepers, the world's largest bookkeeping institute.

 However, once a business has started to grow, it may be worthwhile enlisting the help of a professional bookkeeper, even on a part-time basis.
 Bookkeepers should be able to process financial transactions and settle invoices much quicker than you would be able to.
 In turn, this should free up more time for you to focus on running other areas of your business.